PolideaInternal/airflow/docs/howto/operator.rst

     :start-after: [START howto_operator_gcp_bigtable_instance_delete]
     :end-before: [END howto_operator_gcp_bigtable_instance_delete]

-BigTableClusterUpdateOperator
+BigtableClusterUpdateOperator
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigTableClusterUpdateOperator`
+Use the :class:`~airflow.contrib.operators.gcp_bigtable_operator.BigtableClusterUpdateOperator`
-to modify number of nodes for a BigTable cluster.
+to modify number of nodes in a Cloud Bigtable cluster.

 Using the operator
 """"""""""""""""""